Best Online Liberal Arts Programs in Nebraska (2026)

 Accreditation RequiredInstitutional + Regional

 Earning an online liberal arts degree in Nebraska offers a flexible path to a high-demand career.
-Nebraska offers competitive entry-level wages, though median salaries are currently 15.2% below the national trend.
+Nebraska offers competitive wages for liberal arts professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 Whether you’re looking for an affordable in-state option or a top-ranked national program, Nebraska students have access to a variety of accredited online choices that balance quality and cost.

 The following schools offer accredited online liberal arts programs and are ranked based on affordability, graduation rates, and student outcomes in Nebraska.